-Edwin also advises clients, including institutions and directors and officers, with respect to regulatory compliance issues, enforcement actions, bank insolvency matters and governmental investigations.
+Edwin also advises clients, including private fund sponsors, private fund investors, financial services companies, depository institutions and directors and officers, with respect to regulatory compliance issues (including compliance matters relating to the Volcker Rule), enforcement actions, bank insolvency matters and governmental investigations.

-Representation of numerous banks and thrifts and financial holding companies in connection with significant compliance matters, enforcement actions and transition issues relating to the implementation of Dodd-Frank
+Representation of numerous financial institutions and financial services companies in connection with significant regulatory compliance matters, enforcement actions and transition issues relating to the implementation of Dodd-Frank and Basel III

 Representation of numerous bank holding companies in connection with capital investments by private equity funds

-Numerous non-control investments by private equity funds in bank and thrift holding companies involving capital commitments ranging from $40 million to $1.5 billion
+Representation of private equity funds in connection with numerous non-control investments in bank and thrift holding companies involving capital commitments ranging from $40 million to $1.5 billion

-Representation of creditors and bidders in connection with 363 sale transaction involving banks and thrifts
+Representation of creditors and bidders in connection with numerous 363 sales transactions involving banks and thrifts